leeshhi/shaggy-docs/docs/suggestion.md

 <!-- tabs:end -->

 ## Making Suggestions
-?> Should be public, but can be limited to a certain channel.
+?> Should be public if you want to use suggestions, but can be limited to a certain channel.
 <!-- tabs:start -->
 <!-- tab:Slash Commands -->
 Name              | Example           | Usage